SwanyWu/teerkost/README.md

 - It is fast - there is no backend it needs to call upon.
 - It is uncluttered - filter by category, shop, discount or do a search.
 - Bookmark offers by saving them locally using IndexedDb (i.e. "cookies").
-- It is made to feel like an app - has fullscreen and native sharing capability.
+- It is made to feel like an app.

 ## Running or building the app